Sex trafficking in the United States: Gang trafficking

 In gang trafficking, the victim is controlled by more than one person.
 Gangs are more often turning to sex trafficking as it is seen as safer and more lucrative than drug trafficking.
 A victim controlled by gang trafficking may be sexually exploited by gang members as well as sold outside of the gang.
 They may tattoo their victims to show their ownership over them.

 Federal prosecutors have indicted numerous MS-13 gang members on sex trafficking charges.

 In 2011, Alonso "Casper" Bruno Cornejo Ormeno, an associate of MS-13 from Fairfax, Virginia was sentenced to 292 months in prison for child prostitution.
 Ormeno recruited juvenile females into a prostitution ring by locating runaway children.

 In June 2012, Rances Ulices Amaya, a leader of MS-13, of Springfield was sentenced to 50 years in prison for child prostitution.
 He was convicted in February 2012 for trafficking girls as young as 14 into a prostitution ring.
 They were lured from middle schools, high schools, and public shelters.
 Once acquired by Amaya, they were required to have sex with a minimum of 10 individuals per day.

 In September 2012, Yimmy Anthony Pineda Penado, also known as "Critico" and "Spike", of Maryland was a former "clique leader" of MS-13.
-Penado became the 11th MS13 gang member to be convicted of child prostitution since 2011.
+Penado became the 11th MS-13 gang member to be convicted of child prostitution since 2011.